-Park rig in a straight line on firm level ground.

-Apply parking brakes so rig won't move.

-Chock wheels of second trailer if it doesn't have spring brakes.
+- ✓ Park rig in a straight line on firm level ground. - Apply parking brakes so rig won't move. - Chock wheels of second trailer if it doesn't have spring brakes.

-Lower landing gear of second semitrailer enough to remove some weight from dolly.

-Close air shut-offs at rear of first semitrailer (and on dolly if so equipped).

-Disconnect all dolly air and electric lines and secure them.

-Release dolly brakes.

-Release converter dolly fifth wheel latch.

-Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.
+- Lower landing gear of second semi-trailer enough to remove some weight from dolly. - Close air shut-offs at rear of first semi-trailer (and on dolly if so equipped). - Disconnect all dolly air and electric lines and secure them. - ✓ Release dolly brakes. - Release converter dolly fifth-wheel latch. - Slowly pull tractor, first semi-trailer and dolly forward to pull dolly out from under rear semitrailer.

-Uncouple Converter Dolly
+To uncouple the converter dolly:

-Lower dolly landing gear.
+- ✓ Lower dolly landing gear.

-Disconnect safety chains.
+- Disconnect safety chains.

-Apply converter gear spring brakes or chock wheels.
+- Apply converter gear spring brakes or chock wheels.

-Release pintle hook on first semi-trailer.
+- Release pintle hook on first semi-trailer.

-Slowly pull clear of dolly.
+- ✓ Slowly pull clear of dolly.

 Never unlock the pintle hook with the dolly still under the rear trailer.
-The dolly tow bar may fly up, possibly causing injury, and making it very difficult to re-couple.
+The dolly tow bar may fly up, possibly causing injury, and making it very difficult to recouple.

-7.2.3 - Coupling and Uncoupling Triple Trailers
+7.2.3 - Coupling and uncoupling triple trailers